phillip-haydon/philliphaydon.com/_posts/2013-02-13-windows-store-app-adding-advertising.md

 You can find a full list of test modes on [MSDN - Test Mode Values](http://msdn.microsoft.com/en-us/library/advertising-windows-test-mode-values(v=msads.10).aspx)

-Find the Height/Width you want, ensure your Ad control is set to the same Height/Width, and assign the corosponding `AdUnitId` to the control.
+Find the Height/Width you want, ensure your Ad control is set to the same Height/Width, and assign the corresponding `AdUnitId` to the control.

 Now when you run your app you should get something like